Coolidge, Kansas

 Coolidge is a city in Hamilton County, Kansas, United States.
 As of the 2020 census, the population of the city was 80.
+It is located along Highway 50, approximately one mile east of the Colorado-Kansas border.

 History

 The city of Coolidge was named after Thomas Jefferson Coolidge, the former president of the Atchison, Topeka and Santa Fe Railway.

 The first post office in Coolidge was established in July 1881.